Fearing violence and political uncertainty, Americans are buying millions more firearms

 Biden pledged during his campaign to reinstate a ban on the manufacture and sale of assault weapons and high-capacity magazines.
 He also proposed a buyback program for assault weapons and high-capacity magazines that would require owners to sell them to the federal government or register them under the National Firearms Act.

-Three individual weeks of January saw a record number of NICS firearm background checks, climbing into the top five spots since the FBI began tracking in 1998.
+In three individual weeks in January there was a record number of background checks, climbing into the top five spots since the FBI began tracking in 1998.

 Top five highest weeks of NICS background checks since 1998